Reviewing FORTESCUE METAL/S (FSUGY) and Its Rivals

-FORTESCUE METAL/S (OTCMKTS: FSUGY) is one of 50 publicly-traded companies in the “Metal mining” industry, but how does it contrast to its peers?
-We will compare FORTESCUE METAL/S to related businesses based on the strength of its earnings, dividends, risk, analyst recommendations, institutional ownership, profitability and valuation.
+FORTESCUE METAL/S (OTCMKTS: FSUGY) is one of 50 public companies in the “Metal mining” industry, but how does it contrast to its competitors?
+We will compare FORTESCUE METAL/S to related companies based on the strength of its analyst recommendations, profitability, valuation, risk, dividends, institutional ownership and earnings.

+0.1% of FORTESCUE METAL/S shares are owned by institutional investors.
+Comparatively, 22.9% of shares of all “Metal mining” companies are owned by institutional investors.
+11.4% of shares of all “Metal mining” companies are owned by company insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

-This is a summary of current recommendations for FORTESCUE METAL/S and its peers, as provided by MarketBeat.com.
+This is a breakdown of current ratings for FORTESCUE METAL/S and its competitors, as provided by MarketBeat.com.

 |Sell Ratings